lony/lony.github.io/source/_posts/mac-setup.md

 ---

 This post contains information about how I tweak a new Mac when I first get it.
-It first part covers UI optimisations as later the CLI setup.
+The first part covers UI optimizations as the second my CLI setup.

 # OS X user interface